hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 oValues.[0]
 ```

-The technical probability (**p**) is determined as **p_up** and **p_down** is defined as *1-(p_up)* just to simplify the computation.
+The technical probability (**p**) is determined as **p_up**.
+We have also defined **p_down** as *1-(p_up)* just to simplify the computations.

+Note that the implementation iterates and modifies 2 arrays: *oValues* which contains the prices of the derivate and *prices* which contains the prices of the stock in the current layer.

 Functional way
 --------------
-The previous implementation is cool but we iterate over the stock price and option price array and constantly modify it's content, let's try to come up with an immutable way.
+The previous implementation is cool but we iterate over the stock and option price arrays and constantly modify their's content, let's try to come up with an immutable way.

-That can be surprisingly easy, let's define a functional for the single binomial step.
+That can be surprisingly easy, let's define a function for single step backwards in the tree.
 This function would take a list of values, which are the values of the nodes in the current layer and produce another list which would contain the derivative prices in the next step.
 If we pass in a list with 4 items, we should get a list of 3 items, going down until we have only one item, which will be the derivative price.

-This is achieved thanks to **Seq.pairwise** which iterates over all consecutive tuples in the array - in our case the first item will be *P_up* and second *P_down*.
+This is achieved thanks to **Seq.pairwise** which iterates over all consecutive values in the array - in our case the first item will be *P_up* and second *P_down*.

 ```FSharp
 let step (derPrice:float list) (pricing:BinomialPricing) =